-I will also present how to read a level gauge with multiple displays.
-Some differential pressure level gauge has a 3 different displayed unit with varying range where it is confusing if you are not familiar with it.
+- how to read a level gauge with multiple displays.
+Some differential pressure level gauge has a 3 different displayed unit with a varying range.
+This is confusing if you are not familiar with it.

 This post will focus only on the analog type differential pressure level gauge for simplicity.

 Principles of a Differential Pressure Level Gauge